Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Introduction

-Recalling the notion that MSE is a measure of local pointwise deviation, we seek to answer a fundamental question: does the consideration of non-local properties of the training data help neural networks achieve better generalization?
+Recalling that MSE and Cross Entropy are measures of local pointwise deviation, we seek to answer a fundamental question: does the consideration of non-local properties of the training data help neural networks achieve better generalization?
 Firstly, as depicted in Figure \ref{fig:rlp_illustration}, we note that if two functions share the same hyperplanes connecting all subsets of their feature-label pairs, then they must necessarily be equivalent.
 Extending this knowledge to deep learning, if the distance between sets of hyperplanes connecting fixed-size subsets (batches) of the neural network’s feature-prediction pairs and feature-label pairs approaches zero, then the predicted function represented by the neural network converges to the true function (the true mapping between the features and labels).
-If a loss function were to incorporate this intuition, it would be able to capture non-local properties of the training data, addressing some of the limitations presented by the MSE-based training approach.
+If a loss function were to incorporate this intuition, it would be able to capture non-local properties of the training data, addressing some of the limitations presented by the traditional training approach.

 In this light, we introduce \textit{Random Linear Projections (RLP) loss}: a hyperplane-based loss function that captures non-local linear properties of the training data to improve model generalization.
 More concretely, we consider a simple example to illustrate RLP loss.
 Suppose we have a training dataset consisting of $d$-dimensional features and real-valued outcomes.
 To train a given neural network with RLP loss, we first obtain as many fixed size ($M \geqslant d+1$) subsets of feature-label pairs as possible.
 Across all such subsets, we obtain a corresponding subset of feature-prediction pairs, where the predictions are the outcomes of the neural network.
 Subsequently, we learn the corresponding regression matrices~\citep{van1987new}, and we minimize the distance between the hyperplanes associated with these matrices.
 We note that this method does not assume the true function is linear, as the large number of fixed-size subsets of feature-label pairs (random linear projections) encourages the neural network to capture potential nonlinearities.